madjugglers/pattern-book/04_five_person_patterns.md

 Classic pattern.
 When were these patterns created?
 We have been doing them since 1992.
 Already this generalizes the standard Rotating Feed (which is not marked up here; we don't usually do it).

+**Variation:** When on 3-count, try to **Picnic**.
+I.e., do one cycle on straight throws and the next on crossing throws.
+This creates some crazy Jim's jams.

 ### Extra Club Rotating Feed

 Any feed or feast can be done with an extra club by throwing passes as doubles